Particular/docs.particular.net/servicecontrol/configure-non-privileged-service-account.md

 ### Configuration Changes

-If the ServiceControl configuration is manually changed to listen to an alternate URL as detailed in [Customizing ServiceControl configuration](creating-config-file.md), then update the URLACL to reflect the user account assigned to run the service.
-Otherwise, the service will not start.
+If the ServiceControl configuration is manually changed to listen to an alternate URL, Check the URLACL assigned to the URI is valid for the new service account.
+For instructions on how to review and change the the URLACL refer to [Changing the ServiceControl URI](setting-custom-hostname.md)

 ### RavenDB Security